aroncey/aroncey.github.io/_posts/2017-02-16-todays_enumerable_is_tomorrow_enumerable.markdown

 ---
 layout: post
 title:  "Today's Enumerable is tomorrow Enumerable"
-date:   2017-02-16 06:39:48 +0000
+date:   2017-02-16 01:39:54 -0500
 ---

-Ruby offers various enumerable methods and for my first technical blog post I decided to explore them.
-As we have been ```enlightened```  by our great Flatiron instructors, we now know that if you happen to be using a ```.each``` method, chances are you are using the wrong method.
+Ruby offers various enumerable methods.
+For my first technical blog post, I decided to explore them.
+As we have been ```enlightened```  by our great Flatiron instructors, we now know that if you happen to be using an ```.each``` method, chances are you are using the wrong method.

 Knowing this, I decided I needed to spend more time exploring the Ruby documentation for interesting array & hash methods to gain a better understanding of all the great tools at our disposal.
 Today, I go over a few methods that I believe will be very useful.

 ## ```.fetch```
-Working with database this past week in class, the use of the .fetch has been useful more than once.
-I wanted to point it out and give some more examples on it use and syntax before moving on to other methods.
+Working with databases this past week in class, ```.fetch``` has been useful more than once.
+I wanted to point it out and give some more examples on its use and syntax before moving on to other methods.

 The Method . fetch attempts to return the element at a specific ```index```.
 It returns an Error(IndexError) is the reference is outside the array bounds.